Travel to Iraq; Is it safe to travel to Iraq?

 THOUGHTS ON TRAVELING IN IRAQ?

 My first thought would be if you’re on a mission to every country in the world, then it’s kinda compulsory.
 You’re cheating if you don’t.
-For others, it’s quite an adventurous trip.
+For others, travel to Iraq is quite an adventurous trip.
 Not one without risk, that’s for sure, but generally speaking, you should be fine.
 It’s also pricey at $3k minimum of 4 days with flights and tour costs.
 That all being said, it was an epic trip.
 We got to see the main sites in 2 historical cities, both from modern times and ancient.
 To see Saddam’s footprint, and then the Americans.
 To feel the hospitality of the Iraqis, but then to be confronted with the dangerous reality of life for them thanks to the explosion on our last night.
 I’m happy we went, and I’m delighted to have met some truly awesome people.
 I’m also proud of the group for having that adventurous soul to undertake a trip like this.
 So guys, we did it!
 See you ALL on the road soon I hope.
 Thank for trusting me.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!